A Hybrid Effectiveness Implementation Trial Evaluating Behavioral Treatments for Insomnia for Socioeconomically Disadvantaged Adults in Primary Care

 Inclusion Criteria

-• Aged 18 years or older - Meet clinical diagnostic criteria for insomnia - Insomnia severity score > 10 - Eligible to receive care through publicly supported medical assistance, OR - Identify as race or ethnic minority - Has capacity for informed consent
+• Aged 18 years or older - Meet clinical diagnostic criteria for insomnia (DSM-V criteria) - Insomnia severity score > 10 - Eligible to receive care through publicly-supported medical assistance (e.g. Commonwealth Connector plan; MassHealth.
+For participants >65 years old on Medicare, they will be asked about insurance coverage prior to initiating Medicare, OR - Identify as racial or ethnic minority - Has capacity for informed consent (SDT<9)

 Exclusion Criteria

-• Untreated, current major depressive disorder - History of bipolar or psychosis - Active substance abuse or drug abuse - Excessive daytime sleepiness - Seizure within the past 1 year - Main sleep period outside of 8pm - 11am - Regular nightshift work - Untreated, previously diagnosed moderate to severe sleep apnea - Severe medical condition, which may require hospitalizations over the next 6 months - Active suicidal ideation, if elicited passively during screening - Pregnant or planning to become pregnant
+• Untreated, current major depressive disorder (PHQ-8≥ 20) - History of bipolar disorder or psychosis - Active alcohol abuse (Alcohol Use Disorders Identification Test, AUDIT-C) or drug abuse (Drug Abuse Screening Test, DAST-2 ≥1) - Excessive daytime sleepiness (Epworth Sleepiness Scale score ≥ 16) - Seizure within the past 1 year - Main sleep period outside of 8pm - 11am - Regular nightshift work (5 overnight shifts/month, defined as working between midnight-5am) - Untreated, previously diagnosed moderate to severe sleep apnea - Severe medical condition, which may require hospitalizations over the next 6 months - Active suicidal ideation, if elicited passively during screening - Pregnant or planning to become pregnant (self-reported) - Participation in other studies that may impact the benefit or safety of the intervention, as determined by the study PI

 Study Design